mixxxdj/manual/source/chapters/user_interface.rst

 The Sampler section can be **hidden** in the :ref:`Mixxx user interface <interface-overview>`.
-Click the :ref:`SAMPLER <interface-expansion-buttons>` button, or use the specific :ref:`appendix-shortcuts` to show or hide the section.
+Click the :guilabel:`SAMPLERS` button at the top of the user interface, or use the specific :ref:`appendix-shortcuts` to show or hide the section.

 Waveform Display